uricod/ExcelMacros/README.md

 # ExcelMacros
 These are my VBA code for videos posted on Linkedin.
-They all full needs of general excel tasks that anyone can use.

 To use click on file then raw and copy into your VBA module.